 - 1. Securely connect appropriate slings or chains to the eyebolts and a user-supplied spreader bar.
 Chains/slings must be vertical when under load.
-See Figure 4-15. - 2.
+See Figure 4-15 on page 69. - 2.
 Carefully lift the laser system while preventing the free end from moving around.
-See Figure 4-15.
+See Figure 4-15 on page 69.